Text by Julienne du Toit

 Collett Soup, Potjie and Boerie Rolls

 After Soutpans, it’s a comparatively easy dash to Day One’s finish line at Knutsford, where farmers’ wives feed the paddlers boerie rolls and a mysterious soup that has all the seconds clamouring for the recipe.
-(The secret?
-The local women all make part of the soup in their own kitchens.
-Everyone’s soup is then merged together in a huge tureen.
-It’s delicious.)

 The farmers (mostly descended of the 1820 British Settler Collett clan) along the 82km of the river race are critical to its success.
 Their Huckleberry Finn childhoods have cemented a relationship with the river that compensates for the annoyances of hundreds of city people traversing their property.